Aymen016/Emotion-Recognition-Using-Face-Detection/README.md

 ---
 ### 🎯 Future Enhancements
--✨ **Add More Emotions**: Train the model to recognize additional emotions like Fear, Disgust, etc.
--🔧 **Improve Accuracy**: Fine-tune the model for better real-world performance.
--👥 **Multi-Face Detection**: Extend the application to predict emotions for multiple faces simultaneously.
--🌐 **Web Integration**: Create a web-based interface for wider accessibility.
+-✨ **Add More Emotions**: Train the model to recognize additional emotions like Fear, Disgust, etc.\n -🔧 **Improve Accuracy**: Fine-tune the model for better real-world performance.\n -👥 **Multi-Face Detection**: Extend the application to predict emotions for multiple faces simultaneously.\n -🌐 **Web Integration**: Create a web-based interface for wider accessibility.\n

 ---